Manaslu Circuit Trek - 15 Days

 Accommodation: Teahouse

-• Day 13: Trek from Dharamsala to Bimthang via the Larkya La Mountain Pass
+• Day 12: Trek from Dharamsala to Bimthang via the Larke Pass

 This is an arduous day of trekking.
-You will wake up early in the morning to make your way towards the Larkya La Pass.
+You will wake up early in the morning to make your way towards the Larke Pass.
 With a steady climb, you will reach the top of the mountain pass that presents breath-taking views of the sprawling valley below, as well as the Manaslu (8163m), Himlung (7126m) near Tibet, and the Kang Guru Peak in the distance.
-After taking in the view, you will then descend down the pass, slowly trudging along the trail which is steep and rocky.
-After a steady 3 hours descend, you will reach Bimthang.
+After taking in the view, you will then descend the pass, slowly trudging along the trail, which is steep and rocky.
+After a steady 3 hours of descent, you will reach Bimthang.
 Overnight stay at the guesthouse at Bimthang.

 Altitude: 3590m